ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 A: Almost all Azure subscriptions can be used.
-We support Azure subscriptions connected to your [Enterprise Agreement (EA)](https://azure.microsoft.com/pricing/enterprise-agreement/), Azure subscriptions set up by Cloud Solution Providers (CSPs), Azure subscriptions set up through Microsoft Open License resellers, Pay-As-You-Go Azure subscriptions, and you can even buy using Azure subscriptions that Visual Studio subscribers set up as a subscriber benefit.
+We support Azure subscriptions connected to your [Enterprise Agreement (EA)](https://azure.microsoft.com/pricing/enterprise-agreement/), Azure subscriptions set up by Cloud Solution Providers (CSPs), Azure subscriptions set up through Microsoft Open License resellers, and Pay-As-You-Go Azure subscriptions.
+You can even buy using Azure subscriptions that Visual Studio subscribers set up as a subscriber benefit.
 (But no, you can't use your monthly credit to pay for more Visual Studio subscriptions.)

 The only notable exclusion is that you can't use the [Azure free trial](https://azure.microsoft.com/pricing/free-trial/).